ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 The command first asks the user to authorize the ledger to give to the CLI extended public key information, which is needed to generate the address list.

-A authorization request in a common message in all CLI ops involving ledger:
+An authorization request is a common message in all CLI ops involving ledger:

 ```
 *** Please provide extended public key on the ledger device ***
 ```

-On ledger a `Provide Extended Public Key` window will be active.
-Navigate to the ledger `Accept` window by using ledger's right button, and then authorize the request by pressing both left and right buttons.
+On the ledger a `Provide Extended Public Key` window will be active.
+Navigate to the ledger `Accept` window by using the ledger's right button, and then authorize the request by pressing both left and right buttons.

 ```
 +--------+---------+-------------------------+-----------------------------------------------+---------+---------+